Benchmarking Table Extraction from Heterogeneous Scientific PDF Documents: End-to-end methods

-Overall, the framework aims to generate better embeddings from the input image page, in order to feed detection framework that performs object detections using 6 classes (``title'', ``text'', ``figure'', ``table'', ``list'' and ``no object'').
+\paragraph{VGT+TATR-struct} This model follows a pipeline similar to that of TATR, where TATR-detect is replaced with a multimodal vision component, Vision Grid Transformer~\cite{da2023visiongridtransformerdocument} (VGT).
+This is a Document Layout Analysis tool; it produces structured representations of documents.
+In contrast with TATR, which only uses visual information, VGT also relies on textual information, which it views as a 2D grid.
+This model achieves state-of-the-art results on TD over the PubLayNet~\cite{zhong2019publaynetlargestdatasetdocument} dataset.
+VGT has two parts: a Vision Transformer, which models visual information, inspired by ViT~\cite{vit} and DiT~\cite{dit}; and a Grid Transformer (GiT), that models 2D language information with 2D token-level grid.
+Overall, the framework aims to generate better embeddings from the input image page, in order to feed the detection framework that performs object detections using 6 classes, including table.
 The detection framework is the Cascade R-CNN~\cite{cai2017cascadercnndelvinghigh} detector, which is implemented based on the detection library Detectron2~\cite{wu2019detectron2}.

-The VGT+TATR-structure pipeline combines the VGT table detector, with the TATR-structure recognition model.
-For each table prediction (bounding box with a confidence score) output by VGT, we do not know whether it is \emph{rotated} or not, yet that matters in order to use TATR-structure, that takes as input only non-rotated tables.
-To find out whether a table is rotated, we simply look at the average shape\footnote{Most of the time, tokens are multi-character words that are longer than they are wide (counting pixels).} (length and width) of the tokens within the table.
-Then we use the same post-processing as for TATR-extract (rotate tables, remove empty tables) as discussed in \autoref{sec:tatr-pipeline}.